 Most people with lactose intolerance can tolerate some lactose in their diet.
-This is because they still produce some lactose but not enough to digest large amounts.
+This is because they still produce some lactase enzyme but not enough to digest large amounts.
 Foods like hard cheeses (cheddar, mozzarella, Swiss) and yogurt have lower amounts of lactose compared to milk and may be better tolerated.
 Having other foods when eating foods with lactose may also help.
 Start by eating a small amount and see how you feel.
 Keeping a food diary after eating foods with lactose to record your symptoms after can be helpful.

 What foods are lactose free?

 Yes.
 There is lactose-free milk, yogurt and cheese available that have the same amount of calcium as the regular products.
 Choose these to get enough calcium.
-The following non-dairy foods and beverages are also sources of calcium:
+The following foods and beverages are also sources of calcium: